micmejia/bible-dump/NKJV/Zephaniah/Zeph 1.md

 "And there shall be on that day," says the Lord, "The sound of a mournful cry from the Fish Gate, A wailing from the Second Quarter, And a loud crashing from the hills.

 ###### 11
-Wail, you inhabitants of [^h]Maktesh!
+Wail, you inhabitants of Maktesh!
 For all the merchant people are cut down; All those who handle money are cut off.

 ###### 12
-"And it shall come to pass at that time _That_ I will search Jerusalem with lamps, And punish the men Who are settled[^i] in complacency, Who say in their heart, 'The Lord will not do good, Nor will He do evil.'
+"And it shall come to pass at that time _That_ I will search Jerusalem with lamps, And punish the men Who are settled in complacency, Who say in their heart, 'The Lord will not do good, Nor will He do evil.'

 ###### 13
 Therefore their goods shall become booty, And their houses a desolation; They shall build houses, but not inhabit _them;_ They shall plant vineyards, but not drink their wine."